Investigators

 -

 Taylor Witkowski (she/her) has a diverse portfolio of experience managing projects and conducting evaluations in under-resourced communities.
-Her training in research administration, compliance, and management serves her role in operationalizing and streamlining the Lab’s work.
+Her training in research administration, compliance, research law and management serves her role in operationalizing and streamlining the Lab’s work.
 She has a Masters Degree from Clark University and a Bachelors from Texas State University.
 Taylor enjoys working in a cross-functional, multi-disciplinary environment and supporting the HERLab in its mission to combat systemic health inequities.

-Health Equity Research Lab Fellows & Interns
+Fellows & Interns

 -